Making a voluntary Disclosure

 Disclosing offshore income and assets

-A UK taxpayer is able to declare any offshore asset or income under the terms of the Worldwide Disclosure Facility (the WDF)
+A UK taxpayer may be able to make a Disclosure online through the Government’s Gateway or through a current campaign or declare any offshore asset or income under the terms of the Worldwide Disclosure Facility (the WDF)